 - The materials include assessments at the lesson level.
 Each lesson in the Teacher Guide consists of a "Whole Class Transfer."
 In this lesson portion, students complete independent tasks to show understanding of the concept or skill taught.
-Teacher instructions include guidance for formative assessment through student-to-student corrective feedback.
+Teacher instructions include guidance formative assessment through student-to-student corrective feedback.
 Instructions also include a formative assessment from the teacher through instructions called "Observation Feedback." - The materials include assessments at the unit level.
 There are 26 "Multi-Skill Check" printables in the "Resources" found under the file folder icon of the grade 2/3 teacher dashboard.
-The "Resource Overview" tab explains the purpose of these formative assessments.
+The "Resource Overview" explains the purpose of these formative assessments.
 "The Multi-Skill Check is administered at the end of each skill group in the scope and sequence on a Review and Transfer Day.
-The purpose of Multi-Skill Check is to measure student retention and application of the skills learned during the most recent and previous skill groups within the progression."
-These skill checks in the grade 2 materials assess student decoding, encoding, and fluency progress.
+The purpose of the Multi-Skill Check is to measure student retention and application of the skills learned during the most recent and previous skill groups within the progression." - The materials include several different assessment opportunities, including a diagnostic "Readiness Check" at the beginning of the year, a "Phonemic Awareness Toolkit Assessment"

-- The materials include many different assessment opportunities including a diagnostic "Readiness Check" at the beginning of the year, a "Phonemic Awareness Toolkit Assessment" to be used as needed throughout the year, formative assessments within each lesson and unit called "Student Observations," and "Skill Checks," many formative "Multi Skill Checks" in grade 2/3 that group students for targeted instruction, and a middle and end-of-year summative assessment called "Cumulative Skill Check" to evaluate student's overall progress within the program.
-The materials include "Daily Skill Checks" and "Phonics Screener."
-Summative assessments, including "Multi-Skill Checks" and "Cumulative Skill Checks," are available online and in print. - The Assessment Guide: Technical Summary provides comprehensive understanding and guidance for effective and efficient administration of the following assessments: Readiness Checks, Phonemic Awareness Toolkits Assessments, Student Observation Checks, Daily Skill Checks, Multi-Skill Checks, Phonics Screeners, and Cumulative Skill Checks.
+to be used as needed throughout the year, formative assessments within each lesson, and unit called "Student Observations" and "Skill Checks," many formative "Multi Skill Checks" in grade 2/3 that group students for targeted instruction, and a middle and end-of-year summative assessment called "Cumulative Skill Check" to evaluate student's overall progress within the program.
+The materials include "Daily Skill Check" and "Phonics Screener."
+Summative assessments, including "Multi-Skill Checks" and "Cumulative Skill Checks," are available online and in print.

+The Assessment Guide: Technical Summary provides comprehensive understanding and guidance for effective and efficient administration of the following assessments: Readiness Checks, Phonemic Awareness Toolkits Assessments, Student Observation Checks, Daily Skill Checks, Multi-Skill Checks, Phonics Screeners, and Cumulative Skill Checks.